adegard/tagui_scripts/README.md

 (It uses a set of %windir%\system32\shell32.dll Windows Shell Common icons)

 - save and run https://github.com/adegard/tagui_scripts/blob/master/Tagui-Writer1.02.exe
-- Windows gave a security warning : choose to continue.
+- If Windows gives a security warning : choose to continue.
 - Open Editor of your choice (Notepad++ is great)
 - <b>Ctrl+left Click to show Menu</b> and insert code